-Situated in Northern California, and surrounding the Avenue of Giants is California’s third largest state park, Humboldt Redwoods State Park.
-The massive 53,000-acre state park contains 17,000 acres of redwoods and more than a few of the tallest trees in the world.
+Situated in northern California and surrounding the 32-mile long Avenue of Giants is California’s third-largest state park, Humboldt Redwoods State Park.
+The massive 53,000-acre state park is the perfect RV getaway destination for forest lovers since there are 17,000 acres of redwoods and more than a few of the tallest trees in the world within the park.
 People from all over the globe travel to California’s coast to see these ancient giants and learn about their history and importance.

-This family-friendly park provides plenty of opportunities for fun for the whole family, including boating, exploring nature trails, swimming, driving along the Avenue of Giants, and fishing.
+This family-friendly park provides plenty of opportunities for fun, including boating, hiking, swimming, driving along the Avenue of Giants, and fishing.
 There are also plenty of amazing sites to behold at the visitor center, including the Kellogg Travel Log, which is a motorhome whose body is carved from a single redwood log.

 RV Rentals in Humboldt Redwoods State Park